YadonKS/Binary-Beat-The-Clock-DE10-Lite/README.md

 # Overview
 This project is an FPGA based program that is designed to work as a digital two player game called the Beat the Clock Binary using both combinational and sequential logic.
 The game has a time-limit and players take turns guessing randomly generated 5-bit binary numbers.
 The project contains several modules in Verilog, the primary code and features.
 The 5-bit binary values are generated using a **random number generator**, and edge detection logic is added to make sure that the button presses are reactive for reset and pause functions.
 The player timers are represented by two 5-bit counters and are decremented in real-time with a **1 Hz clock** that is extracted by a **clock divider**.
 The game checks which timers are active, updates random numbers, and resets values as required, providing seamless gameplay.
 The game also employs multiple 7-segment displays to display the timers and generates random numbers after each correct guess.

-# Requireements
+# Requirements

 ## Hardware
 **Intel MAX DE-10 Lite FPGA Board**: The physical (hardware) inputs (10 switches and a button) and outputs (6 seven-segment-displays) of the game are all on this board.
 It can be purchased from multiple places like here for example.
 ![image](https://github.com/user-attachments/assets/dc030d5e-4bfc-4428-99ae-86ea2d07b3c7)

 credit: Mouser Electronics: mouser.ca

 **FPGA Board to PC connector**: It should come with the FPGA board.
 This is how it looks just incase:

 ![image](https://github.com/user-attachments/assets/3d74443c-6a9b-442f-8394-fe36eabc7aee)

 ## Software

 **Quartus**: I used Quartus Prime 23.1 std.
 You can find the appropriate version for your device here: https://www.intel.com/content/www/us/en/collections/products/fpga/software/downloads.html

-Note: If you are a Mac user with an Intel processor, you will have to run Quartus on a virtual machine isntead.
+Note: If you are a Mac user with an Intel processor, you will have to run Quartus on a virtual machine instead.
 Here is how you can do it using the free virtual machine VirtualBox: https://siytek.com/quartus-mac-virtualbox-ubuntu/#google_vignette

 # How to Launch